Clinical Informatics Fellowship

 - Applicants must have graduated from an appropriately licensed medical school located in the United States or Canada, or from a school located elsewhere that is approved by the ABPM.

-- Applicants must successfully complete a residency in an ABMS-participating specialty by June 2019, and must be either board-certified or board-eligible at that time.
+- Applicants must successfully complete a residency in an ABMS-participating specialty by June of the year they will start the program, and must be either board-certified or board-eligible at that time.

 - Applicants should be eligible for a permanent California medical license.

 - Applicants do not need to have formal training in Computer Science or a related discipline, but they need to demonstrate a strong interest and aptitude in Clinical informatics.